APLMOOC/APLMOOC/docs/course/ch0/part1.md

 These are fun, small programming projects that are given to you in the form of a Christmas advent calendar.
 There are 2 challenges per day, for a grand total of 50 throughout December.

-Throughout the month, I kept seeing the following strings of text being thrown around on forums:
+Throughout the month, text like this was posted on forums:

 ```apl
 east  ← ⊢{(⍺+¯1⌽⍵)-⍵}     0∘<∧0=1∘⌽   ⍝ (1)!